OpenNews/opennews-website/what/community/scholarships/index.md

 ## How to apply

-{% comment %}[Applications are open now](https://docs.google.com/forms/d/e/1FAIpQLSdO_4XE9fYkZzIx1Se-9cLpSlDFFHmDs3IfsE1i7UP3jcik5Q/viewform) through the end of **Monday, January 22**.
-Applicants will hear back from us by **Friday, February 2**.
+[Applications are open now](https://forms.gle/YTNXEYpWobuN13vUA) through the end of **Thursday, February 6**.
+Applicants will hear back from us by **Monday, February 17**.

-<a class="sidebar-button" href="https://docs.google.com/forms/d/e/1FAIpQLSdO_4XE9fYkZzIx1Se-9cLpSlDFFHmDs3IfsE1i7UP3jcik5Q/viewform">Apply for a journalism stipend!</a>
+<a class="sidebar-button" href="https://forms.gle/YTNXEYpWobuN13vUA">Apply for a journalism stipend!</a>

-{% endcomment %}
+{% comment %}**Applications for our first round of 2025 scholarships are now closed.** {% endcomment %}If you applied for a scholarship in this round, we will get back to you by February 17.

-**Applications for our first round of 2024 scholarships are now closed.** {% comment %}If you applied for a scholarship in this round, we will get back to you by February 2.{% endcomment %}We plan to offer another round of scholarships later this year.
+We plan to offer another round of scholarships later this year.

 If you'd like to get notifications about key dates in this program, such as the next time applications are open, [our newsletter](http://eepurl.com/czSVTL) is a great way to stay up-to-date.